KateLynch0/HealthCare/README.md

 HealthCare
 ==========
 A responsive theme for commercial medical purpose.
 Built with HTML5, CSS3, Bootstrap framework.
 Google fonts, Font Awesome Icon integrated

-I have used these themes for our company (http://www.kellyinstitute.com/california/santa-clara/).
-I usually prefer HTML5 and CSS3 for my other application and websites landing pages.
-All of them are perfectly match according to our criteria.
 ==========

 Bootstrap3 Powered